 Globally, 1.8 billion people use drinking water sources contaminated with faeces, and this is a leading cause of diseases such as diarrhoea, cholera, typhoid, and dysentery.
 Fecal coliform bacteria indicate the presence of sewage contamination of a waterway and the possible presence of other pathogenic organisms.
 High fecal coliform counts in water indicates that it contains other possible pathogenic strains which can bring about diseases like Typhoid fever, hepatitis, gastroenteritis, dysentery and ear infections.
 As per WHO guidelines, no fecal coliform should be present in drinking water.
 Thus, early and rapid detection of fecal coliform bacteria in drinking water with high sensitivity and accuracy, by using an affordable and robust biosensor will help government bodies to take preventive and precautionary measures to avoid health hazards in a community.

-The project aims to provide personalised feedback to about 25,000 electricity consumers in the town of Aluva, Kerala.
-The goal of these personalised feedback inputs is to effect positive changes to consumer behaviour.
-The data from these 25,000 will compared with the consumption of a control group of another 25,000 from the same town.
-If our feedbacks are found effective, this will lead to an opportunity to expand the use of this framework to other utilities and provide them opportunities for savings.
+The project aimed to provide personalised feedback to about 25,000 electricity consumers in the town of Aluva, Kerala.
+The goal of these personalised feedback inputs was to effect positive changes to consumer behaviour.
+The data from these 25,000 was compared with the consumption of a control group of another 25,000 from the same town.

 Kumbh Mela is the largest religious festival in the world, and involves the pilgrimage of some 100 million Hindus to a sacred river.
 The next festival will take place in Ujjain in 2016.
 Unfortunately, many of the previous versions of this event have been marred by accidents and deaths.
 Human crowds are complex adaptive systems, making predicting their behaviour challenging.
 The Kumbh Mela Experiment combines geoinformatics and remote sensing with computational science.
 The project will develop sophisticated methods and algorithms to aid planners and event managers in managing such extremely large crowds.